-We believe that the transportation market, including PHEV and EVs, as well as the stationary storage end-markets can benefit significantly from our proprietary technology and expertise in large-format advanced battery and battery systems experience.
+We believe that the transportation market, including PHEV and EVs, as well as the stationary storage end markets can benefit significantly from our proprietary technology and expertise in large-format advanced battery and battery systems experience.

 Our 156,000 square foot battery and battery systems manufacturing facility in Mississauga, Ontario offers production of electrodes which eliminates the standard use of toxic NMP solvents, a modular and scalable manufacturing process, as well as lower overall capital and operating costs since we do not require solvent container and recovery equipment that is common to the industry.
-Electrovaya Company, a wholly owned subsidiary of Electrovaya Inc. was located at the Saratoga Technology + Energy Park ("STEP"), in Malta, New York, since April, 2008.
-From April 2008 to March 31, 2013, when the lease expired, at that time the Company had approximately 7,500 square feet of office and manufacturing space to assemble battery power systems for electric vehicles and pursue other alternative energy opportunities in the United States.
+Electrovaya Company, a wholly owned subsidiary of Electrovaya Inc. has been located at the Saratoga Technology + Energy Park ("STEP"), located in Malta, New York, since April, 2008.
+Until March 31, 2013, when the lease expired, it had approximately 7,500 square feet of office and manufacturing space to assemble battery power systems for electric vehicles and pursue other alternative energy opportunities in the United States.
 The Company is seeking to establish facilities in other parts of the United States, as opportunities arise.

-We also have an office in Porsgrunn, Norway where we are focused on sales to the maritime, storage grid and automotive markets and research and development.
+We also have an office in Porsgrunn, Norway where we are focussed on sales to the maritime market and research and development.